piashcse/elysia-ecommerce/README.md

 - Check the logs in the `logs/` directory for detailed error information
 - The application will automatically synchronize database tables in development mode (when NODE_ENV=development)
 - In production, database migrations are automatically run on startup
-- You can manually run migrations with: `bun run typeorm:run-migrations`
+- You can manually run migrations with: `bun run db:migrate`
 - Use the `.env.example` file as a reference for required environment variables